henspace/text2lesson-docs/docs/writing/lesson-format.md

 But why would I want to do that?

-Text2Lesson allows you to use a simplified version of Markdown.
+RapidQandA allows you to use a simplified version of Markdown.
 This allows you to include fancy formatting by just using plain text.
 So when you create lessons you can include some formatting to improve the look of your lessons.
 If you do this, you might use an online Markdown editor.
 If you do, you might also find